 - The child must have a primary diagnosis of a Learning Disability (stated in a psycho-educational assessment completed in the past 3 years).

 - The child must have average to above average intelligence.

-What if my child only has a diagnosis of ADHD?
+What if my child only has a diagnosis of ADHD or ASD?

-We recognize that a child with ADHD can struggle in school.
-But, a diagnosis of ADHD without a diagnosis of a Learning Disability would not make them eligible to attend Foothills Academy school.
+We recognize that a child with ADHD or ASD can struggle in school.
+But, a diagnosis of ADHD or ASD without a diagnosis of a Learning Disability would not make them eligible to attend Foothills Academy school.
 Our funding from Alberta Education requires that every student who attends our school program has a diagnosis through a psycho-educational assessment that states that they have a "Learning Disability".

 Please Note: the intake criteria for our Community Services programs is broader than the school program.
 While the students at the school must have a Learning Disability diagnosis, participants in our Amicus and Psycho-educational group programs can participate if they have a diagnosis of a Learning Disability and/or ADHD.
 Read/Write & Math, Assessment, Counselling and Parent Workshops do not require a diagnosis.
 Check out our Community Services programs to see if they may be applicable to you and your family.